Women in the military in Europe: Armenia

 In 2013, the Armenak Khanperyants Military Aviation University and the Vazgen Sargsyan Military University were opened to women for the first time.
-During the 2020 Nagorno-Karabakh war, the spouse of he Armenian Prime Minister founded the Erato Detachment, which is the first all-women military unit in the Armenian Armed Forces.
+During the 2020 Nagorno-Karabakh war, the spouse of the Armenian Prime Minister founded the Erato Detachment, which is the first all-women military unit in the Armenian Armed Forces.

 Denmark

 Women were employed in the Danish armed forces as early as 1934 with the Ground Observer Corps, Danish Women's Army Corps and Naval Corps in 1946 and the Women's Air Force since 1953.
 In 1962 the Danish parliament passed laws allowing women to volunteer in the regular Danish armed forces as long as they did not serve in units experiencing direct combat.
 1971 saw the enlistment of women as non-commissioned officers, with military academies allowing women in 1974.

 In 1978, based on the reports of studies on the topic, women were allowed to enlist in an all areas of the Danish armed forces, with combat trials in the eighties exploring the capabilities of women in combat.
 In 1998 laws were passed allowing women to sample military life in the same way as conscripted men, however without being completely open to conscription.
 Women in the Danish military come under the command of the Chief of Defense.